FoadSL/Mapty/README.md

-# Mapty application for saving logs of your workouts on a map
+# Mapty app for saving logs of your workouts on a map

 Features:
 - Show your location on a map